oceanprotocol/docs/developers/architecture.md

 1. [Ocean.js](ocean.js): Ocean.js is a JavaScript library that serves as a powerful tool for developers looking to integrate their applications with the Ocean Protocol ecosystem.
 Designed to facilitate interaction with the protocol, Ocean.js provides a comprehensive set of functionalities, including data tokenization, asset management, and smart contract interaction.
 Ocean.js simplifies the process of implementing data access controls, building dApps, and exploring data sets within a decentralized environment.
 2. [Ocean.py](../data-scientists/ocean.py): Ocean.py is a Python library that empowers developers to integrate their applications with the Ocean Protocol ecosystem.
 With its rich set of functionalities, Ocean.py provides a comprehensive toolkit for interacting with the protocol.
 Developers and [data scientists](../data-scientists/) can leverage Ocean.py to perform a wide range of tasks, including data tokenization, asset management, and smart contract interactions.
 This library serves as a bridge between Python and the decentralized world of Ocean Protocol, enabling you to harness the power of decentralized data.

-#### Ocean Node
+#### Ocean Nodes

 Ocean Node is a single component which runs all core middleware services within the Ocean stack.
 It replaces the roles of Aquarius, Provider and the Subgraph.
 It integrates the Indexer for metadata management and the Provider for secure data access.
 It ensures efficient and reliable interactions within the Ocean Protocol network.

-Ocean Node handles network communication through libp2p, supports secure data handling, and enables flexible compute-to-data operations.&#x20;
+Ocean Nodes handles network communication through libp2p, supports secure data handling, and enables flexible compute-to-data operations.&#x20;

-The functions of Ocean node include:
+The functions of Ocean nodes include:

 * It is crucial in handling the asset downloads, it streams the purchased data directly to the buyer.
 * It conducts the permission an access checks during the consume flow.&#x20;